brianspiering/quotes_from_others/README.md

 "Smart data structures and dumb code works a lot better than the other way around."
 — Eric S. Raymond, The Cathedral and The Bazaar

+"Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships."
+— Linus Torvalds

+"2% of what we do is interesting.
+98% is sort, select, sum."
+— A wise old programmer

 "The purpose of computing is insight, not numbers."
 — Richard Hamming